Sai-10z/DiseaseSense/README.md

 # ⚠️ Disclaimer

-DiseaseSense is an educational Machine Learning project developed for learning and demonstration purposes. > **⚠️ Disclaimer:** DiseaseSense is an educational project developed to demonstrate Machine Learning and Full-Stack Web Development concepts.
-It is **not** intended to provide medical diagnosis, treatment, or professional medical advice.
+DiseaseSense is an educational Machine Learning project developed for learning and demonstration purposes.
+The predictions and guidance provided by this application are **not** intended to replace professional medical advice, diagnosis, or treatment.

-The predictions and guidance provided by this application should **not** be considered medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional for medical concerns.
 In case of a medical emergency, contact your local emergency services immediately.

 ---